Transia-RnD/hooks-toolkit-ts/README.md

 ### Retrieving Hook State Directory

-The `getHookStateDir` function is used to retrieve the directory of hook states for a specific account and namespace in the XRPL.
+The `getHookStateDir` function is used to retrieve the directory of hook states for a specific account and namespace in Xahau.
 It takes in the following parameters:

-- `client`: The XRPL client object.
+- `client`: Xahau client object.
 - `account`: The account that owns the hook states.
 - `namespace`: The namespace of the hook states.